Enugu Psychiatric Hospital seeks assistance for abandoned patients

 The Federal Neuropsychiatric Hospital, Enugu, FNHE, has raised the alarm over the growing number of abandoned mental health patients in the hospital and asked the general public for assistance in their treatment and welfare.

-Medical Director of the Hospital, Associate Professor Monday Igwe who raised the alarm during the hospital’s 2021 Thanksgiving and Town Hall Meeting, also solicited philanthropic gestures to offset the patients’ medical bills and meet up their daily needs.
+Medical Director of the Hospital, Associate Professor Monday Igwe who raised the alarm during the hospital’s 2021 Thanksgiving and Town Hall Meeting, also solicited for philanthropic gestures to off-set the patients’ medical bills and meet-up their daily needs.

+READ ALSO:Kogi mob in search of bank robbers lynches policeman, 2 others; sets station ablaze

-He appealed to the Enugu State government, especially the governor’s wife, to add their patients to her schedule for Christmas visits and donations.
+He appealed to the Enugu State government, especially the governor’s wife, to add their patients in her schedule for Christmas visit and donations.

 Igwe said: “We have some indigent patients as well as those patients abandoned by their relatives who currently the hospital and its staff are forced to feed, cloth and buy drugs for.